Skip to main content

 • STEAM_USERNAME: The username of the Steam Build Account that you created in step 1.

-• STEAM_CONFIG_VDF, STEAM_SSFN_FILE_NAME, and STEAM_SSFN_FILE_CONTENTS: See the step "Setup Steam Authentication" below.
+• STEAM_CONFIG_VDF: See the step "Setup Steam Authentication" below.

 • STEAM_APP_ID: The identifier of your app on steam.
 You can find it on your dashboard.